ptrue27/PitchTek/README_Ethan_Carroll.md

 ~~# My Contributions to PitchTek
 ## By Ethan Carroll

+### NOTE: My IDE started pushing from my casual GitHub account and not my professional one.
+I could not figure out how to change it back.
+Therefor, some of my commits come from <ins>ethancarrollUNR</ins> and half come from <ins>chunkyshrapnel

 ### <ins>Work Completed Prior to 12/9/23
 1. I made a breakdown of data variables by usefulness.
 The Excel doc can be seen in the screenshot below or at the following link: https://docs.google.com/spreadsheets/d/1YPk4Ht_ik9Fv__ZcWwB1SbodhqzvTOse7eczARbWEdk/edit#gid=0